The 9 best gas BBQs to buy in 2026, as tested by our experts

 Our rating: 4.8/5

-This well-designed barbecue is great for small gardens and taking camping or down to the beach for instant barbecuing.
-We awarded it a BBC Gardeners’ World Magazine Best Buy for convenience as it’s one of the easiest to use of all the barbecues we've tested.
-Almost ready to go straight out of the box, it just needs the wheels slotted on, the grill plates and drip tray inserted, and you have a table-top barbecue, complete with work surface no matter where you are.
+This is a well-designed barbecue, great for small gardens, camping, or taking down to the beach for instant barbecuing.
+We awarded it a BBC Gardeners’ World Magazine Best Buy for convenience as I found it one of the easiest to use of all the barbecues we've tested.
+Almost ready to go straight out of the box, it just needs the wheels slotted on, the grill plates and drip tray inserted, and you have a table-top barbecue, complete with a work surface, no matter where you are.

-With its trolley design, the barbecue collapses down flat with the flick of a button (and the lid and legs lock automatically), and it’s then simple to lift and move around on its wheels.
-It’s also very easy to store as, once flat, it stands up vertically and can be tucked away flat against a wall.
-Compared to other portable barbecues, it's quite pricey, but given its quality, ease and cooking results, we think it’s well worth it.
+With its trolley design, the barbecue collapses down flat with the flick of a button (and the lid and legs lock automatically), and I found it simple to lift and move around on its wheels.
+It’s also very easy to store, as once flat, it stands up vertically and can be tucked away flat against a wall.
+Compared to other portable barbecues, it's quite pricey, but given its quality, ease and cooking results, I'd say it’s well worth it.
 It comes with a five-year warranty.

-Buy the Weber Traveler gas barbecue from Amazon and BBQ World
+- Buy the Weber Traveler gas barbecue from Amazon (£539)

 Weber Q1200 gas barbecue